lmc-eu/spirit-design-system/docs/postmortems/2024-02-05-deprecated-icon-rendering.md

 <!-- What was the scope of impact from the event occurring?
 How many teams were
 impacted? -->

-The teams the use the `@lmc-eu/spirit-web-react@1.7.0` and above are impacted by this deprecation warning.
+The teams that use the ` @lmc-eu/spirit-web-react@1.7.0`` and above are impacted by this deprecation warning.
-Since there are many components that use the `Icon` component, the impact should be extensive in logs that appear in logs both in browser developer tools and in the server logs.
+ `Since `many components use` the `Icon` component, the impact should be extensive in logs that appear in logs both in browser developer tools and in the server logs.

 **Root causes**:

 <!-- Looking back, what ended up being the main reasons why this event occurred?
 -->

-This deprecations should solve the problem with server side rendering in the Next.js framework where the Icons were not rendered properly.
-The deprecation warning was added to the `Icon` component to inform the developers that the `Icon` component will use a `html-react-parser`.
-And a developer should install this dependency to make the `Icon` component work properly.
+These deprecations should solve the problem with server-side rendering in the Next.js framework where the Icons were not rendered properly.
+The deprecation warning was added to the `Icon` component to inform the developers that the `Icon` component will use an `html-react-parser`.
+A developer should install this dependency to make the `Icon` component work properly.
 This dependency will parse included SVG and render them directly to the DOM.
-After this the usage of the `dangerouslySetInnerHTML` will be obsolete.
-For condition whether to use the `Icon` rendered by `html-react-parser` or the `dangerouslySetInnerHTML` was created a new utility called `htmlParser` which dynamically imports the library and returns the function or nothing.
+After this, the usage of the `dangerouslySetInnerHTML` will be obsolete.
+For the condition of whether to use the `Icon` rendered by `html-react-parser` or the `dangerouslySetInnerHTML` was created a new utility called `htmlParser` dynamically imports the library and returns the function or nothing.
 This solution was not working properly.
-Also the deprecation warning appears in both cases of the usage of the `Icon` component.
+Also, the deprecation warning appears in both cases of the usage of the `Icon` component.

 **Detection**